chensy618/HoneyFarm/README.md

 * **Launching the Dashboard:**

-  Navigate to the data_visualization directory, run app.py, and open http://localhost:8050 in your browser.
+  Navigate to the `/data_visualization` directory, run app.py, and open http://localhost:8050 in your browser.

 * **Data Collection:**